UPDATE: Oregon AG sues Morrow County officials, Rep. Smith for $6.9M

 Windwave was a for-profit subsidiary of Inland, and Rayfield’s suit claims the purchase was “based on confidential, non-public information.”

-The defendants’ purchase price for Windwave — $2.614 million — was lower than it should’ve been, Rayfield claims, because its evaluation from 2017 didn’t include the opportunities associated with Amazon Web Services locations being established in the county, which the purchasers did know about.
+The defendants’ purchase price for Windwave — $2.614 million — was lower than it should’ve been, Rayfield claims, because its evaluation from 2017 didn’t include the opportunities associated with Amazon Web Services locations being established in the county, which the purchasers knew about.

-The data centers built by Amazon — and approved by the Port of Morrow under general manager Neal — were a boon for Windwave.
-And still, the suit says, the defendants failed to disclose the increased financial value of the company.
+The data centers Amazon built — and that Port of Morrow approved under Neal — were a boon for Windwave.
+Yet the defendants, the lawsuit states, failed to disclose the increased financial value of the company.

 Rayfield’s suit states the conflicts should have indicated a need for independent analysis.
 Instead, in April 2018, the directors approved the sale.